1

 Favorite Baked Spaghetti

-This baked spaghetti is my grandchildren's most-loved dish.
-It feels like such a special dinner and is so cozy for winter. —Louise Miller, Westminster, Maryland
+This is my grandchildren's most-loved dish.
+It feels like a special dinner and is so cozy for cooler months. —Louise Miller, Westminster, Maryland

 8